 Cotton Carrier

 This is probably my favorite new piece of photography gear.
-I adore this way to carry my camera hands free for hiking and just walking around.
+I adore this way of carrying my camera hands-free for hiking and just walking around.
 It’s easy to quickly pull out of the chest lock and use the camera in one smooth motion.
-But the best part is that the harness is dispersing the weight properly instead of around your neck only.
+But the best part is that the harness disperses the weight properly instead of only around your neck.
 My back is so much happier when I use my Cotton Carrier!
 All straps are adjustable.
 This is a must for any outdoor photographer; I use it hiking all the time.
 It also comes with a little rain cover.

 I don't go on a trip without this harness!
 It allows me to be hands free when hiking and snowshoeing.
 I've also used it while horseback riding.
 It has saved my neck and back and it a secure, healthy way to carry my camera!